RafaelEngel10/csscript-file-extension/REMINDER.md

 ## events to make:

+    hide.onScroll {
+        ---> hide from scroll when not seen                  #DONE }

     DOMContent.onLoad {
-        ---> when only DOM loads, disregarding content, only DOM.
+        ---> when only DOM loads, disregarding content, only DOM.              #DONE }
-    }

     onSing.click {